fengbintu/fengbintu.github.io/_pages/research.md

     - Since the runtime sparsity causes time-varying workload parallelism that harms performance and efficiency, we design a reconfigurable computing engine (RCE) with an online configuration compiler (OCC) for Evolver, in order to dynamically reconfigure dataflow parallelism to match workload parallelism.
   - Evolver was nominated for [2021 Top-10 Research in China’s Semiconductors](https://mp.weixin.qq.com/s/Sad4Kc9lP8XW9vebdt7KaA).

 Feb.
 2017 - Mar.
-2018: **RANA, DNN Accelerator with High-Density Memory and Software-Hardware Co-design.**
+2018: **RANA, Software-Hardware Co-design for AI Chip Memory Optimization.**

 - [RANA: Towards Efficient Neural Acceleration with Refresh-Optimized Embedded DRAM](https://ieeexplore.ieee.org/document/8416839/) (**ISCA'18**)
   - I designed a retention-aware neural acceleration (RANA) framework, which strengthens DNN accelerators with refresh-optimized eDRAM to save total system energy.
 RANA includes three techniques from the training, scheduling, architecture levels respectively.
     - **Training Level**: A retention-aware training method is proposed to improve eDRAM's tolerable retention time with no accuracy loss.
 Bit-level retention errors are injected during training, so the network' s tolerance to retention failures is improved.
 A higher tolerable failure rate leads to longer tolerable retention time, so more refresh can be removed.
     - **Scheduling Level**: A system energy consumption model is built in consideration of computing energy, on-chip buffer access energy, refresh energy and off-chip memory access energy.
 RANA schedules networks in a hybrid computation pattern based on this model.
 Each layer is assigned with the computation pattern that costs the lowest energy.
     - **Architecture Level**: RANA independently disables refresh to eDRAM banks based on their storing data's lifetime, saving more refresh energy.
 A programmable eDRAM controller is proposed to enable the above fine-grained refresh controls.
-  - RANA was the **only** work first-authored by a Chinese research team in ISCA'18, and covered by [Tsinghua University News](https://www.tsinghua.edu.cn/info/1175/19449.htm) and [AI Tech Talk](https://www.leiphone.com/news/201806/wFQ2Sc52Utikcl8D.html).
+  - RANA was the **only** work first-authored by a Chinese research team in ISCA'18, which was covered by [Tsinghua University News](https://www.tsinghua.edu.cn/info/1175/19449.htm) and [AI Tech Talk](https://www.leiphone.com/news/201806/wFQ2Sc52Utikcl8D.html).

 Jan.
 2016 - Present: [**Neural Networks on Silicon.**](https://github.com/fengbintu/Neural-Networks-on-Silicon)